BruceKendall/InvasionHet/content/post/2017-09-30-customizing-blogdown.md

 When I pushed this, and activated the website feature on github, I did have a home page at https://brucekendall.github.io/InvasionHet/.
 But it didn't have any styling, and the links didn't work.
 I've now changed the `baseurl` in `config.toml` to point to this site.
 Let's see how that works...
 It didn't, but I left the trailing slash off.
 Let's add that and try...

 Success!
 But the runway image got lost in the transition, I just moved that from `public` to `docs`.
+All is now good.

+# More tweaks
+I adjusted the line width in `main.css`, and borrowed material from `lists.html` to make `terms.html` look more like the rest of the theme.
+I think that's good enough on the look and feel.

+I also figured out that setting `weight: 1` in the yaml header of a post will push it below unweighted posts with the same date.
+(This was to get the ordering right from yesterday).

+I do still need to write an "about" page (and for that matter a project readme), and make a pre-dated post that links to the bookdown version of the previous notebook (converting the individual posts would be more work than is warranted).